jessemorris/better_launch/README.md

 In addition, *better_launch* will make use of the following optional python libraries:
 - *wonderwords*: if installed, wonderwords will be used to generate unique suffixes for anonymous nodes.
 Otherwise UUIDs will be used.

-# Performance
-I am not an expert on profiling code.
-That being said, in my tests *better_launch* showed comparable yet slightly worse performance compared to using the `ros2 launch`.
-This is expected as `asyncio` is highly optimized for performance while *better_launch* uses synchronous calls (or classic threads if necessary), and does some additional work to reformat output from nodes.
-In most cases the performance difference will be neglectable.

-The scripts, launch files and results from the benchmarks can be found under [media/benchmarks](media/benchmarks/).
-This section will only show the most relevant parts.

-**TODO**

 # What's so bad about ROS2 launch?